 NOTE 2: Due to national regulation, in some countries where an emergency call request with "urn:service:sos" (i.e. without identifying a type of emergency service) is not supported, that emergency call can fail.

-Editor's note [WI: 5GS_Ph1-IMSo5G, CR:6165]: It is FFS whether the case where the UE is in VPLMN and AMF is in HPLMN are covered.

 If the dialled number is equal to a local emergency number stored in the Extended Local Emergency Number List (as defined in 3GPP TS 24.301 [8J]), then the UE shall recognize such a number as for an emergency call and:

 - if the dialled number is equal to an emergency number stored in the ME, or in the USIM, then the UE shall perform either procedures in the subclause W.2.2.6.1B or the procedures in subclause W.2.2.6.1A; and